.

 1. Text Link

-Few things can cause more anxiety in a medical laboratory than learning that the laboratory information system (LIS software) that supports daily operations will be discontinued soon.
-For many organizations, these legacy LIS systems have been the backbone of their laboratory workflow management for years, capturing orders, tracking specimens, managing results, and supporting compliance.
+Few things cause more anxiety in a medical testing environment than learning that the vendor will soon discontinue the laboratory information system (LIS software) supporting its operations.
+For many organizations, these legacy LIS systems have been the backbone of pathology and clinical laboratory workflow management for years, capturing orders, tracking specimens, managing results, and supporting compliance.

 In short: the time to act is now.